tychart/BYU-CS-224-LABS/bomb-prep.md

 You will use these commands, and potentially others, to understand the operation of the bomb executable during the Bomb project.
 One tip: if you are worried about the bomb exploding, first find a breakpoint that will be reached before the bomb explodes and set it at the very beginning of `gdb` before you run the program.
 Then the program will stop at that point and you can exit `gdb` *without exploding the bomb*!
 Good luck with your bomb defusing!

+## Lab Pass Off

+Pass off this lab by showing a TA the answer to the questions throughout the lab.